Ashinoko/TypeSpeedTest/README.md

 # TypeSpeedTest
 a Simple game to test your typing dexterity!
+Made with ReactJS

 ## Requierments
 npm 6.14.17 ,